SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please-internally-and-then-with-the-client/rule.md

 1. Confirm you are a tester - If the developer did not name you, make sure he corrects himself and resends the 'test please' email.
 2. Ensure you are working on the Standard Operating Environment specific to the client and using the right browser for web apps.
+3. Use
-3. Use <br>      [Team Viewer](http://www.ssw.com.au/ssw/Standards/DeveloperGeneral/networkTools.aspx#TeamViewer) if you aren't available locally.
+      [Team Viewer](http://www.ssw.com.au/ssw/Standards/DeveloperGeneral/networkTools.aspx#TeamViewer) if you aren't available locally.
 4. Test within the hour - testing is typically urgent.
 5. Know what to test.
 6. Be thorough - anything from a crash-to-code bug to a minor UI change should be reported .(one email at a time)
-7. Classify issues accordingly to "this release" or "next release" following the <br>      [report bug/enhancement](http://www.ssw.com.au/ssw/Standards/Support/BugReportOrEnhancement.aspx) standard.
+7. Classify issues accordingly to "this release" or "next release" following the [report bug/enhancement](http://www.ssw.com.au/ssw/Standards/Support/BugReportOrEnhancement.aspx) standard.
 Any crash to code bugs must be fixed in the current release.
 8. "Reply to all" for each bug or feature. (to ensure no issue is reported twice)
 9. Specify how you replicated the bug through clear instructions and screenshots.
-10. When finished reply to the 'test please' email with "Test Please Succeeded (as no Critical bugs)" or "Test please failed (as per critical bugs reported)". <br>
+10. When finished reply to the 'test please' email with "Test Please Succeeded (as no Critical bugs)" or "Test please failed (as per critical bugs reported)".

 ::: greybox